Code-Institute-Submissions/rch79-MS4-Django-Appointment-System_JulyResub/README.md

  - [Appointment Picker](https://jannicz.github.io/appointment-picker/) - A lightweight, accessible and customizable javascript timepicker.
  - [Google Fonts](https://fonts.google.com/) - A font embedding service library
  - [Font Awesome](https://fontawesome.com/) - A font and icon toolkit based on CSS
+ - [Unsplash](https://unsplash.com) - Unsplash is a website dedicated to sharing stock photography under the Unsplash license.
+Source of the [background image](https://unsplash.com/photos/Uq3gTiPlqRo)

 ## Acknowledgements
 - Thank you to the Code Institute staff - their guidance and materials are always top notch!